MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

 ---
 # Upgrading to [!INCLUDE[prodlong](../developer/includes/prodlong.md)] Wave 2

+For now, these steps are for a single tenant deployment.

-## Non-customized application single tenant
+## Non-customized application
-For this scenario, I used a BC 14.0 unmodified base application on a BC 14.0 server instance.
+For this scenario, I am upgrading a BC 14.0 unmodified base application.
 Because the application was unmodified, I upgraded to the BC 15 base app.

 1. Upgrade to Business Central Spring 2019.
 2. Make backup of the database.